Welcome to the Department of Pathology at the University of Utah

-The Department of Pathology includes 90+ faculty members and diverse research, education, and clinical initiatives.
-Pathology is both a basic science focused on understanding disease mechanisms and a clinical discipline central to health care delivery.
-A majority of clinical decisions are based on the results of diagnostic tests performed by pathologists and clinical laboratory scientists, supported by a highly trained workforce of laboratory professionals.
+The Department of Pathology includes >120 faculty members and diverse clinical, research, and education programs.
+Pathology is both a basic science focused on understanding disease mechanisms, and a clinical discipline central to health care.
+A majority of clinical decisions are heavily influenced by the results of diagnostic tests performed by pathologists and clinical laboratory scientists, supported by a highly trained workforce of laboratory professionals.
 The Department of Pathology is also the home for the basic science fields of microbiology and immunology in the School of Medicine.

-Faculty members in the microbiology and immunology division have diverse basic research interests with a major focus on immunology and microbial pathogenesis.
-We continue to build strength in immunology through ongoing faculty recruiting efforts.
-Research in the department spans many areas of immunology, including molecular mechanisms in antigen presentation, autoimmunity, transplantation, immunogenetics, regulation of inflammatory processes, and various aspects of T and B cell biology.
-In addition, the microbiology and immunology faculty includes experts in basic transcriptional control processes, molecular regulation of cellular iron transport, and various aspects of microbial pathogenesis, from basic genetics to molecular and cellular mechanisms controlling host resistance and susceptibility.
+The Microbiology and Immunology (M&I) division serves as an anchor for the institutional initiative in Immunology, Inflammation, and Infectious diseases (III).
+Faculty members in the M&I division have diverse basic research interests with a major focus on immunology and microbial pathogenesis.
+Research in the department spans many areas of immunology including molecular mechanisms in antigen presentation, autoimmunity, transplantation, immunogenetics, regulation of inflammatory processes, various aspects of T and B cell biology, and the interplay between the commensal microbiota and the immune system.
+In addition, the M&I faculty includes experts in basic transcriptional control processes, molecular regulation of cellular iron transport, cell biology, and various aspects of microbial pathogenesis, from basic genetics to molecular and cellular mechanisms controlling host resistance and susceptibility to viral, bacterial, and eukaryotic pathogens.
 The division hosts a successful graduate program, providing excellent training opportunities for doctoral candidates with interest in immunology, microbial pathogenesis, or other aspects of experimental pathology.

 Our department has a strong focus on the education mission, providing multiple training opportunities.
-In addition to the PhD program, the microbiology and Immunology division provides excellent opportunities for postdoctoral research training.
-Through our residency program, we offer combined postgraduate training in anatomic and clinical pathology or clinical or anatomic pathology only.
-We provide flexible training experiences that will prepare physicians for successful careers in academic pathology or community practice.
+In addition to the Ph.D. program, the Microbiology and Immunology division provides excellent opportunities for postdoctoral research training.
+Through our residency program, we offer combined postgraduate training in anatomic and clinical pathology, or clinical or anatomic pathology only, including a physician-scientist track.
+We provide flexible training experiences that will prepare physicians for successful careers in academic pathology, community practice, or industry.
 Our depth of faculty expertise, clinical material, and technological sophistication, combine to provide an environment that will prepare future pathologists for leadership and success in a rapidly evolving landscape that includes changes in technology and health care delivery models.
-We also provide advanced subspecialty training for both physicians and PhD clinical scientists in an expanding variety of areas through our fellowship programs.
+We also provide advanced subspecialty training for both physicians and PhD clinical scientists in a large variety of areas through our clinical fellowship programs.

-The medical laboratory science division provides an outstanding educational experience for undergraduates working towards BS degrees in medical technology or cytotechnology, with curricula that include formal coursework, laboratory-based training, and clinical rotations.
-This division also sponsors a Master of Laboratory Medicine & Biomedical Science training program.
-The dental education division provides a general practice residency program, as well as the Regional Dental Education Program that helps provide dental education to students from Utah.
-Faculty across all divisions in the department are heavily involved in medical student education, and they participate as lecturers in a variety of health sciences training programs.
+The Medical Laboratory Science division provides an outstanding educational experience for undergraduates working towards B.S. degrees in Medical Laboratory Science or Cytotechnology, with curricula that include formal coursework, laboratory-based training, and clinical rotations.
+This division also sponsors a Masters of Laboratory Medicine & Biomedical Science training program.

 We hope you will have an opportunity to visit our campus so that you can see first hand our facilities and learn more about our clinical, research, and educational activities.